“I’m suffocating in this conference room, can you turn down the heat?”

 Hivy enables employees to easily report anything that’s broken, amiss, or running low at the office and empowers office managers to prioritize and fulfill those requests.
 Even the most diligent office manager and well-resourced office team needs support.

-For example, since we started using Hivy at Q’s headquarters in New York, the most popular requests our Office Manager Layna has received have been:
+For example, since we started using Hivy at Managed by Q’s headquarters in New York, the most popular requests our Office Manager Layna has received have been:

 - Adjusting the office temperature